 Subcortical Vascular Dementia: What It Is, And What To Expect If You Have It

-Dementia is never a welcomed diagnosis.
+Dementia is seldom a welcomed diagnosis.
 Subcortical vascular dementia is a more specific diagnosis, but it means little to most people.
 However, by learning more about it, you can understand better what it is, what to expect, and what you can do about it.
 In many cases, understanding what you or a loved one might experience and what you may be able to do to counteract the changes dementia can bring about may help you find some peace.

 What Is Subcortical Vascular Dementia?